podofo/podofo/SOURCE-LAYOUT.md

 `include` after installation.
 The content of `podofo` is:

 - `main`: source directory with most of the library classes;
-- `common`: directory with common general purpose headers that are deployed as part of the public API;
+- `common`: directory with general purpose commodities that are not specific to handling of the PDF specification.
+  Headers here are deployed as part of the public API;
+- `private`: directory with private commodities/data needed to compile PoDoFo library, and can be called by tools and tests as well by means of a `podofo_private` static library target.
+  Headers here are not deployed as part of the public API;
 - `staging`: directory with immature PoDoFo API extensions classes, or with unclear ownership/maintenance.
-May be promoted to main API or removed at any time;
+May be promoted to main API or removed at any time.
-- `private`: directory with private headers/data needed to compile PoDoFo.